Jideib/Data_Science_Pactice/README.md

-# Codecademy_DS_assignments
- practice and portfolio projects from codecademy
+# The Data Science Pactice
+ This is a repo for my practice to shapening my skillset as a data scientist.
+ Some of the practice work are from Codecademy